-- The Development Site is located within the Boggy Moor 1 Landscape Character Type (LCT) as identified in the 'Landscape Capacity Study for Onshore Wind Energy Development in the Western Isles' report. - The landscape and visual impact assessment contained within the Chapter 6 of the EIA Report concludes that the most notable effects would occur within an area extending 1km from each turbine and up to 2-3km in the east and southeast, 3km in the north and south, and 5km in the west.
+- 5.7.7 The Development Site is located within the Boggy Moor 1 Landscape Character Type (LCT) as identified in the 'Landscape Capacity Study for Onshore Wind Energy Development in the Western Isles' report. - ^{5.7.8} The landscape and visual impact assessment contained within the of the EIA Chapter 6 concludes that the most notable effects would occur within an area extending 1km from each turbine and up to 2-3km in the east and southeast, 3km in the north and south, and 5km in the west.
 The Consented Development was assessed as affecting landscape character within an approximate 5km radius of the Proposed Development.
 There would be localised significant effects on the landscape character type, although not with regard to the wider context of the landscape character type as present on the Isle of Lewis.
-As such, the EIA Report concludes that the effects on the Boggy Moor 1 LCT as a whole would not be significant. - Overall, the Proposed Development would result in a significant cumulative effect on landscape character, affecting an area within 1-5km of the proposed turbines and over a period of approximately 10-15 years, based on the currently consented time periods for the other wind farm developments considered.
-Other areas of the Boggy Moor 1 LCT would be not be significantly affected and the cumulative effects on the LCT as a whole would not be significant. - There would also be some localised significant effects on small areas of adjoining LCTs, which was also the case for the Consented Development.
-Table 6.10 of the EIA Report sets out the effects on surrounding LCTs.
+As such, the EIA Report concludes that the effects on the Boggy Moor 1 LCT as a whole would not be significant. - 5.7.9 Overall, the Proposed Development would result in a significant cumulative effect on landscape character, affecting an area within 1-5km of the proposed turbines and over a period of approximately 10-15 years, based on the currently consented time periods for the other wind farm developments considered.
+Other areas of the Boggy Moor 1 LCT would be not be significantly affected and the cumulative effects on the LCT as a whole would not be significant. - ^{5.7.10} There would also be some localised significant effects on small areas of adjoining LCTs, which was also the case for the Consented Development.
+Table 6.10 in EIA Chapter 6 sets out the effects on surrounding LCTs.